LAMPEngineer/core-php8.4-app/solid-php/4_ISP/README.md

 # 4. Interface Segregation Principle (ISP)
-This principle states that a client shouldn't be forced to depend on interfsces they don't use.
+This principle states that a client shouldn't be forced to depend on interfaces they don't use.
 Simply put, it's better to have many specific interfaces rather than one large, a general-purpose interface.

 ## In an easy way to understand